PHACDataHub/dataplex-poc/generate-data/README.md

 # Sample Synthetic Data

 The focus here is to generate data to demonstrate Dataplex's functionality.
-While we are using the surveillance programs names, the data generated is based on over-simplfied, non-epidemiological guestimates - they are more placeholders.
+While we're using the surveillance programs names, the data generated is based on over-simplfied, non-epidemiological guestimates - please treat these more as placeholders.

 ## Branches and Surveillance Programs